Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 };
 ```

-The http port is used for Web Admin Panel.
+The HTTP port is used for the Web Admin Panel.
 The version of NMS (v2.1.8) I was using didn't support disabling it.

 ### Using ffmpeg to capture video recordings

 One of the libraries Node Media Server (NMS) utilizes under the hood is [ffmpeg](https://ffmpeg.org/).
-For me this was the single most important thing to get right because it's responsible for generating the video record (MP4) from the stream.
+For me, this was the single most important thing to get right because it's responsible for generating the video record (MP4) from the stream.

 To get the best quality for my use case I used the following settings